ThabithThajudeen/ContactList/README.md

-I made a Contact List app with another team member for an Android mobile using SQLite as the database for storage.
+I made a Contact List app in java with another team member for an Android mobile using SQLite as the database for storage.
 The following features were implemented:

 View a list of contacts.
 Add new contacts with details such as name, phone number, email, and photo.